-Other expense, net primarily represents net foreign exchange gains and losses and other non-operating expense and income items.
-The fluctuations in other expense, net for the three- and six-month periods ended June 30, 2015, as compared to the same periods in 2014, were primarily due to foreign currency exchange rate fluctuations on inter-company and other non-functional currency transactions.
-Other expense, net may fluctuate in the future based on changes in foreign currency exchange rates or other events.
+Other income (expense), net primarily represents net foreign exchange gains and losses and other non-operating expense and income items.
+The fluctuations in other income (expense), net for the three- and nine-month periods ended September 30, 2015, as compared to the same periods in 2014, were primarily due to foreign currency exchange rate fluctuations on intercompany and other non-functional currency transactions.
+Other income (expense), net may fluctuate in the future based on changes in foreign currency exchange rates or other events.